 Memberships good for one year

 July 1- June 30

 Click link to make pay: www.brareabj.org/membership.html

 (Full-time journalists or multi-media journalists, reporters, anchors, photographers)

 (media related or part-time journalists, freelancers, educators, public relations professionals)

 (college and high school students)

 Upcoming Membership Meeting

-The Baton Rouge Area Association of Black Journalists (BRAABJ) would like to invite you to our 6th Annual Scholarship Luncheon to benefit future journalists.
-The luncheon will be held on Thursday, April 26th from 11:30 a.m. to 1 p.m. at Boudreaux’s, 2647 Government Street, in Baton Rouge.
-Students looking to apply for the 2018 scholarship, click here.
+The Baton Rouge Area Association of Black Journalists (BRAABJ) would like to invite you to our 7th Annual Scholarship Luncheon to benefit future journalists.
+The luncheon will be held on Thursday, April 25th from 11:30 a.m. to 1 p.m. at the City Club of Baton Rouge.
+Applications for the 2019 scholarships can be found here.

 BRAABJ, a non-profit organization founded in 2012, is an affiliate of the NABJ and made up of local media and media related professionals.
 Our goal is to highlight and support journalists of color and give back through mentoring and scholarships.